iamaziz/TermFeed/README.md

 If 1) you are a terminal addict, and 2) you want to stay up to date with the outside world by reading quick feed and summaries WITHOUT having to leave your terminal; then TermFeed is for you.
 These are the main reasons I created TermFeed.

-> Note: it's a pre-alpha release so nothing is so perfect.

 ### Usage